WINNETKA, ILLINOIS — You may not know Maria Llanas or Lily Tovar, but surely, you’ve seen their work.

 Grand Floral is a division of The Grand Food Center and can be found inside the store’s two locations: 606 Green Bay Road, Winnetka, and 341 Hazel Ave., Glencoe.

-The Grand Food Center is a specialty supermarket with two stores on Chicago’s north shore suburbs.
+The Grand Food Center is a speciality supermarket with two stores on Chicago’s north shore suburbs.
 Dan Klebba and Chris Barber are the co-owners along with Kevin Salus.
 Dan and Chris both started out there as teenagers working as bagboys in the 1980’s.
 With such a long history, tune in to discover how they aimed to revamp the store while upholding its community reputation.

 Chris Barber describes The Grand Food Center, which he owns with partners Dan Klebba and Kevin Salus as “old school.”
 But it’s the store’s old school customer service that has kept the grocery, with locations in Glencoe and Winnetka, in business for 30 years.